Ooh la la.

 Caramelization, on the other hand, involves sugar — not protein.
 Here, that means a low and slow cooking down process, whereby the onions brown not because the pot singed that color on, but because the slow cooking process breaks down the natural sugars.

 Take your time and get those onions truly caramelized.
+The caramelizing process should take about 40 to 45 minutes.
 The soup’s flavor will thank you.

-What Wine to Pair With Classic French Onion Soup
+What Wine Pairs Best With Classic French Onion Soup?

 Let’s talk about the all-important wine pairing.
 (We are channeling France, after all.)
 French onion soup is warm and rich, so it wants a zippy, berry-forward counterpoint to cut through the heaviness.